Updated: Jun 22

 Living in Chania Crete for the last 16 years and having been working for some of the biggest incoming Travel Agencies here, I have a clear view of the Touristic & Travel matters in our region.
-After all these years, it is clear now & I have made my decision to inform, create a network or get in contact with people who are visiting Chania or care about eco-sustainability in general.
-We cannot avoid old problems any longer, leaving the local authorities & the tourism-travel society to deal with them according to their own needs.

-It remains without any control of people entering this unique place & no limit of daily visitors.
-For the local authorities, success comes through a high volume of people, hoping to make some money by renting sun chairs.
 In a Natura 2000 area, is this legal?
-All we can say in this case is that we let the wolf become the shepherd.
+All we can say in this case is that we let the wolfs become the shepherds.

-This is the second catastrophic era for Elafonissi, following the first one, which was the fishing with dynamite.
-Will there be anything left for the future generations?
-Hard to say.
-In all the well organized countries of the planet, ecosystems like Elafonissi would be protected by the governmental & local authorities.
-Some positive actions like; limited & clear number of visitors daily, no parking space inside the Natura 2000 area for busses & cars, a symbolic entrance fee that will be used for the maintenance and cleaning of the area, no visitors during the reproduction period, no fishing or collecting sand, stone, plants etc. are easy to make happen.
+There are of course positive actions that can be done even with no cost, like; limited & clear number of visitors daily, no parking space inside the Natura 2000 area for busses & cars, an entrance fee that will be used for the maintenance and cleaning of the area, no visitors during animals and the other species reproduction period, no fishing or collecting sand, stones, plants etc. Easy, isn't it?

 We'll be using our Travel Agency's Bonnie and Clyde Urban Tours, website, blog, network, connections & social media, as channels to promote forward thinking & eco-responsibilty, that have as a core a long term sustainability.
 At the other hand, we promote non-touristy tours.